heyayush/heyayush-v2/content/posts/2022-08-28_google-colab-notes.md

 - Make use of checkpoints and revision history for managing versions.
 - Resources are allocated via virtual machines for a limited time.
 - Dataframes can be viewed as an interactive table.
-- Third party packages can be installed using pip `!pip install youtube_transcript_api`.
+- Third party packages can be installed using pip `!pip install pandas`.

+Thanks!!

+\- Ayush 🙂